navroopsinghsandhu/Project/README.md

 # Project
 1. TASKLIST
+    TASKS CAN BE ADDED USING AN INPUT FIELD AT THE TOP THEY CAN BE MARKED COMPLETED
+    TASKS CAN BE DELETED USING A DELETE BUTTON BASICALLY, IT IS A TOOL TO ORGANISE A PERSON’S DAY TO DAY ACTIVITIES
 2. WEATHER INFO

 Further idea is to make available a number of apps embedded in a single web app in an organised way.